 Extensions will be considered for medical reasons or other extenuating circumstances only.
-If you require an extension, discuss this with the instructor Nagham Mohammad (naghamm@uoguelph.ca) as soon as possible and well before the due date.
+If you require an extension, discuss this with your instructor as soon as possible and well before the due date.
 Barring exceptional circumstances, extensions will not be granted once the due date of the exam has passed.
 These rules are not designed to be arbitrary, nor are they inflexible.
 They are designed to keep you organized, to ensure that all students have the same amount of time to work on the final exam, and to help marking the test in shortest possible time.